Jesper-SH-Hong/Node-Angular-pokedex/README.md

 [Roadblocks]
 Async Await - toPromise()
 reactiveformsmodule - Can t bind to 'formGroup' since it isn t a known property of 'form

+## Future learning
+* Fundamental Knowledge about Angular
+I wish I could learn more about Angular such as various directives, ...(writing)

 ## Built With
 * [Poke API](https://pokeapi.co/) - The Pokemon API